Convergence of Dynamics on Inductive Systems of Banach Spaces: Convergent nets in inductive systems

 An inductive system $(E,j)$ of Banach spaces over a directed set $(N,\le)$ is a collection $\set{E_n}_{n\in N}$ of Banach spaces together with connecting maps $\set{\j nm}_{n<m}$ which are linear contractions $\j nm : E_m \to E_n$, $\norm{\j nm}\leq 1$, whenever $n>m$, such that

-For every inductive system there is a limit space $E_\oo$ and a net of contractions $\j\oo n: E_n\to E_\oo$ such that $\j\oo m = \j\oo n\circ \j nm$ whenever $n>m$.
+For every inductive system, there is a limit space $E_\oo$ and a net of contractions $\j\oo n: E_n\to E_\oo$ such that $\j\oo m = \j\oo n\circ \j nm$ whenever $n>m$.
 If the $\j nm$ are isometric, it may be constructed by completing the union $\bigcup_n E_n$ with respect to its natural norm.
 We will, however, discuss a different construction of the limit space in terms of convergent nets.
-This construction has several advantages and offers a direct description of every elements of $E_\oo$ (no completion is necessary).
+This construction has several advantages.
+For example, it offers a direct description of every element of $E_\oo$ (no completion is necessary).